 Check for errors and negative accounts

-Many credit reports contain items that are inaccurate.
-Review your report for any errors, if you find any you can dispute the inaccurate information directly with each credit bureau.
+Many credit reports contain inaccurate items.
+Review your report for any errors.
+If you find any, you can dispute the inaccurate information directly with each credit bureau.
 You should also check for any negative items that are potentially hurting your credit score.
 These could be late payments, collection accounts, credit inquiries, and judgements.

 You can dispute negative items, even if they’re accurate.
 The credit bureaus have 30 days to validate the disputed items.
 If they fail to verify them within 30 days, by law they must remove it.